jonnitto/Jonnitto.PrettyEmbedVideoPlatforms/README.md

     # If you have your own AlpineJS in your setup, you can disable the check here.
 Alpine must be an global variable
     includeAlpineJsCheck: true

-    # If you want to use your own assets, set this to false (Backend.Video.css ignores this setting)
+    # If you want to use your own assets, set this to false
     includeAssets:
       css: true
       js: true